2cloudyskies/kubernetes/README.md

 - Playbooks have been modified assuming root SSH access to the K8S nodes is available from the Ubuntu host executing the playbooks

 #### Note
-There seems to be be some problem on the master.yml playbook in printing out the kubeadm join output post kubeadm init.
-As a workaround, after executing master.yml playbook, ssh to the K8S master node and run the following
+There seems to be be some problem on the master.yml playbook in printing out the <span style="color:blue">kubeadm join</span> output post <span style="color:blue">kubeadm init</span>.
+As a workaround, after executing master.yml playbook, ssh to the K8S master node and run the following to the the output of <span style="color:blue">kubeadm join</span> for use on the worker node.

-kubeadm token create --print-join-command
+<pre><code>kubeadm token create --print-join-command</code></pre>

 Original description of installation process is [here](https://buildvirtual.net/deploy-a-kubernetes-cluster-using-ansible/)